stenpiren/zeppelin/README.md

 ### Create and configure the Interpreter

-Click on Interpreter menu item so that Zeppelin will show you the Interpreters page.
+Open the Interpreter window by clicking on the "Anonymous" item on the to right and selecing the "Interprepter" menu item so that Zeppelin will show you the Interpreters configuration page.

 #### Change an existing configuration

-Scroll to the bottom of the page to find the ```tsql``` interpreter.
+Scroll to the bottom of the page to find the ```sqlserver``` interpreter.
 Click on the ```edit``` button on the right and fill the properties with the values correct for the SQL Server or SQL Azure instance you'd like to connect to.
 The property ```sqlserver.driver.name``` is already set to the correct value.
 Change it *only* if you really know what you're doing.

-the ```sqserver.url``` parameter is more or less the equivalent of a connection string in .NET.
+the ```sqlserver.url``` parameter is more or less the equivalent of a connection string in .NET.
 To connect to a local SQL Server it will be something like:

 ```
 jdbc:sqlserver://<your-local-sql-server-address>:1433
 ```

-to connect to SQL Azure it will be similar to:
+to connect to SQL Azure or SQL Azure DW it will be similar to:

 ```
 jdbc:sqlserver://<your-sql-azure-server-name>.database.windows.net:1433